 Do your feet or legs hurt when you run?
 Are you limping the morning after a run?
 Is heel pain or shin pain slowing you down?
 Do your toes go numb?
 Not sure which running shoes are best for you?

 A visit to a Podiatrist could be the answer.
-A biomechanical assessment of your foot and lower limb function combined with gait analysis will enable you to discover why your pain or injury has occurred.
+A biomechanical assessment of your foot and lower limb function, combined with gait analysis, will enable you to discover why your pain or injury has occurred.
 The assessment session could include pressure plate and treadmill video analysis.
 Using all their findings, the Podiatrist could provide you with custom-made orthoses and specific exercises to enable you to regain comfort and optimal foot and leg function.
-They would also give advice to help you buy appropriate shoes.
+They could also give advice to help you buy appropriate shoes.

-A visit to a Podiatrist is especially helpful if you have a long-term niggling injury that won’t go – a repetitive strain, or one that persists despite having had other forms of treatment.
+A visit to a Podiatrist is especially helpful if you have a long-term niggling injury that won’t go – a repetitive strain or injury that persists despite having had other forms of treatment.

 Podiatry in Brighton & Hove The Clinic on The Level, 2 Ditchling Road, Brighton, BN1 4SF

 Sole Sister 136a, Preston Drove, Brighton, BN1 6FJ

 South Downs Podiatry 18A Clermont Road, Brighton BN1 6SG

 SunDial Clinics 111 Queens Road, Brighton BN1 3XF